vannguyengd/gooddata-ui/docs/pivot_table_component.md

 }
 ```
 * The width of the table columns is set according to the provided column width definitions.
-* Scrolling horizontally or vertically and sorting values in a column do not affect the column width.
+* The width specified in a width definition or set by resizing the column manually in the UI can be between 60 px (minimum width) and 2000 px (maximum width).
+If the width is set outside of this range, the closest limit value is used instead.
+* Attribute and measure identifiers in width definitions are partially validated to match the items used in the table.
+If validation cannot be performed upon some width definitions, those width definitions are ignored.
 * If the column width definitions change, the table is re-rendered with the new column width definitions.
+* Scrolling horizontally or vertically, sorting values in a column, or adding totals do not affect the column width.
+* Changing the `measures`, `rows`, `columns`, or `filters` props in a table discards any changes in the column width done by resizing the columns manually in the UI.
+After that, you can manually resize the columns in the UI back to the preferable width.

-    To get notified about the change in the width of columns, add the `onColumnResized` prop with a callback function to the table props:
+    To get notified about the change in the width of columns done by resizing the column manually in the UI, add the `onColumnResized` prop with a callback function to the table props:
     ```html
     <PivotTable
         projectId={projectId}